Leonidas-from-XIV/node-xml2js/README.md

 from the project root.
 This runs zap to discover all the tests and execute them.

-If you like to contribute, keep in mind that `xml2js` is written in CoffeeScript, so don't develop on the JavaScript files that are checked into the repository for convenience reasons.
-Also, please write some unit test to check your behaviour and if it is some user-facing thing, add some documentation to this README, so people will know it exists.
+If you like to contribute, please write some unit test to check your behaviour and if it is some user-facing thing, add some documentation to this README, so people will know it exists.
 Thanks in advance!